zLouis043/Caelum-lua/README.md

 # The Caelum Framework
 Caelum-Lua is a useful framework that adds to lua a structured and strongly typed aspect.
-The main object of the framework is to give programmers a secure, structured, and strongly-typed architecture to add to their lua scripts.
+The main objectivr of the framework is to give programmers a secure, structured, and strongly-typed architecture to add to their lua scripts.
 Originally it was created to make possible embedding lua in a custom engine, it was not a difficult task if not for the lack of types and advanced structures in lua that made automatic reflection and an automatic inspector system for the ui possible.